Great-Side-Projects/kafka/README.md

-[![Product Name Screen Shot][product-screenshot-UI]](https://authsp.azurewebsites.net/) [![Product Name Screen Shot2][product-screenshot-UI2]](https://authsp.azurewebsites.net/) I am using Kafka to my side projects to improve the arquitecture od software.
+[![Product Name Screen Shot][product-screenshot-UI]](https://authsp.azurewebsites.net/) [![Product Name Screen Shot2][product-screenshot-UI2]](https://authsp.azurewebsites.net/) I am using Kafka to my side projects to improve the arquitecture software.
 Kafka deployment with docker-compose SASL and KAfka UI authentication, this project is how to deploy a Kafka cluster with SASL authentication and Kafka UI with docker-compose in a VM Azure or local environment.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>